What progress in being made toward new treatments for heart disease?

 Is ISCRM conducting any clinical trials related to heart regeneration?

 Right now, The Institute for Stem Cell and Regenerative Medicine is not offering any stem cell-based treatment or any clinical trial for heart disease.
-We do expect to begin clinical trials for heart regeneration as soon as late 2020.
+We do expect to begin clinical trials for heart regeneration as soon as 2022.
 Please note, candidates for the initial round of trials will be patients on cardiac assist pumps.
 You are welcome to check back periodically for updates.
 In the meantime, we recommend you continue to see your cardiologist.

 What about businesses offering stem cell treatments?